tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 s'G =?
 R+H(P||R+T||message)P
 $$

-However this is not a valid signature as the hashed nonce point is *R+T* and not *R*
+However, this is not a valid signature, as the hashed nonce point is *R+T* and not *R*.

 The second party cannot retrieve a valid signature from this and requires ECDLP solving to recover *s'+t*, which is virtually impossible.

-After the first party broadcasts *s* to claim the coins within *message* the second party can calculate the secret *t* from
+After the first party broadcasts *s* to claim the coins within *message*, the second party can calculate the secret *t* from

 $$
 t=s-s'
 $$

-The above is very general however, by attaching auxiliary proofs too one can derive an adaptor signature that will let one translate correct movement of the auxiliary protocol into a valid signature.
+The above is very general.
+However, by attaching auxiliary proofs too, an adaptor signature can be derived that will allow the translation of correct movement of the auxiliary protocol into a valid signature.